 Lab Meeting Schedule

 Having difficulty locating a publication from our lab?
-The PubMed database is an excellent tool used for locating and downloading all of the papers submitted by our group.
+The PubMed database is an excellent resource for accessing papers submitted by our group.

 Interested in one of our published plasmids?
 Please look through our Addgene database before contacting us directly.
 If you still can't find what you're looking for, then contact us via email.